 Now it’s time to hand over your precious cargo to the shipping company and put your trust in their services.
 Therefore, it’s essential to always work with a reliable and reputable shipping company.

 Once your customer has their order, you might think that the hard work is over, but it might just be beginning.
 If a customer needs to exchange or return an item, or they have a quality issue, they need quick and effective customer service.
 If you fall down here, you’ll likely lose your customer, and you risk negative feedback.

-International order fulfilment
+International order fulfillment

 Your international customers deserve as much thought and attention as your local clientele.
-International order fulfilment demands special consideration, as you may have to use different carriers and add extra shipping.
+International order fulfillment demands special consideration, as you may have to use different carriers and add extra shipping.
 Working with an international order fulfillment specialist can help iron out the kinks of overseas orders.

 It’s crucial that you keep your international customers in the loop and manage their expectations.
 It’s here that under-promising and over-delivering are especially important – give them an accurate and reasonable estimate of the delivery time.

-What makes order fulfilment difficult?
+What makes order fulfillment difficult?

-Order fulfilment is the final stage before your customer receives their order, yet it’s arguably the most crucial stage of all.
+Order fulfillment is the final stage before your customer receives their order, yet it’s arguably the most crucial stage of all.
 Finessing the fine balance between demand, logistics planning, inventory management, and customer service takes practice.